VicidominiLab/BrightEyes-MCS/README.md

 The remaining commands also work in either PowerShell or Command Prompt.

-The first launch guides you through microscope-profile setup, optional firmware download, and Desktop shortcut creation.
+The first launch guides you through microscope-profile setup—including custom plug-ins and scripts folders—optional firmware download, and Desktop shortcut creation.
 To open the setup again later:

 ```console
 python -m brighteyes_mcs --setup